DSrhoj/Genetic-learning-algorithm-Pool-Game/Tasks.md

 # TODO

+-[x] Save ball positions after first shot

+-[x] Check when balls are steady

-Save ball positions after first shot
+-[] (optional) Save ball positions after first shot to a FILE

-? algorithm for setting balls on the field
+-[] (optional) algorithm for setting balls on the field

-Calculate score for shot based on choosen parameters
+-[] Calculate score for shot based on choosen parameters

-Create genetic learning algorithm
+-[] Create genetic learning algorithm